-In summary, money first existed as a unit of account that was created after the development of private, alienable property allowed private loans.
+In summary, money first existed as a unit of account.
+The development of private, alienable property allowed private loans.
 As loans came to be written in a standard money of account, the means of payment function of money developed.
-This gradually led to production for market to earn the means of settling debts, which generated a medium of exchange function for money.
+This gradually permitted production for market to earn the means of settling debts, which generated a medium of exchange function for money.
 The first standardized money of account was wheat, but it was subsequently replaced by barley.
-Money, as a unit of account, would be created as part of a forward debt contract.
-Money acting as a medium of exchange or means of payment would take a physical form (wheat or barley, and later, metals, or paper IOUs), denominated in terms of the idealized money of account.
+Money, recorded as a debt denominated in a unit of account, would be created as part of a forward debt contract.
+Money acting as a medium of exchange or means of payment would take a physical form (wheat or barley, and later, clay tablets, wooden tally sticks, metal coins, or paper IOUs), denominated in terms of the idealized money of account.
 Because production in a market system is always monetary production, its purpose is to realize production in money form.
 Thus, the purpose of production in a "market" economy is to accumulate money-denominated units of the social measure of wealth.
 Accumulation of money-denominated assets becomes the universally recognized path to wealth; the money of account becomes the social unit of value.